vercel/release/readme.md

 - `minor`: Functionality was added in a backwards-compatible manner
 - `patch`: Backwards-compatible bug fixes were applied

-### Pre-Releases

-In addition to those values, we also support a custom one for creating pre-releases:
+In addition to those values, we also support a custom one for creating pre-releases like `3.0.0-canary.1`:

 ```bash
 release pre
 ```

-Assuming that the current version tag in your metafiles is `3.0.0-canary.1` (as an example), it will then be incremented to `3.0.0-canary.2`.

-However, you can also increment a normal tag like `3.0.0` to a pre-release one like this:
+You can also apply a custom suffix in place of `canary` like this:

 ```bash
 release pre <suffix>
 ```

-If `<suffix>` is "canary", the example tag `3.0.0` would be incremented to `3.0.0-canary.0`.
-You can use any word of your choice in place of `<suffix>`, but we generally recommend "canary" or "beta".
+Assuming that you provide "beta" as the `<suffix>` your release will then be `3.0.0-beta.1`.

 ### Options